hyperdashio/hyperdash-sdk-py/README.md

 Use Hyperdash if you need model monitoring that:

 * Is fast and easy to setup and use.
-* Tracks your hyperparmeters across different model experiments.
+* Tracks your hyperparameters across different model experiments.
 * Graphs performance metrics (loss, reward, etc.) in real-time.
-* Saves a log file of your experiment job output.
+* Saves your experiment's output (standard out / error) as a local log file
-* Notifies you when a long-running experiment job has finished.
+* Notifies you when a long-running experiment has finished.
-* Can be viewed remotely via both a web and mobile app.
+* Can be viewed remotely on mobile and web.

 Hyperdash is compatible with: **Python 2.7-3.6**